jpl-labcas/workflows/README.md

 ## Developers

-The tasks of the workflow run independently from Airflow.
-TODO: integrate to the airflow python API.
+To run tasks locally, independently from the workflow engine, AirFlow.

 ### Install